Office of Research Assurances

 Place biohazard wastes to be incinerated in biohazard burn boxes.
 The boxes, which include orange biohazard bags, are available from University Stores, item #49954 (10-gallon capacity) and #49955 (20-gallon capacity).

-Contact Facilities Operations to schedule pickups or drop-offs for incineration.
+Contact Facilities Services, Operations to schedule pickups or drop-offs for incineration.

 For more information regarding biohazard waste treatment and disposal options, refer to: